Pac-12 football returns with limited positive tests for coronavirus, but some schools aren’t releasing numbers

 Positive tests: One

-Details: We don’t know if the positives came from football or not, but so far, so good in Corvallis.
+Details: We don’t know if the positive came from football or not, but so far, so good in Corvallis.
 And bravo, Beavers, on the transparency.

 Stanford